It’s one of the most-travelled routes in the country, linking the Swedish capital with the west coast’s biggest city.

 Going by train

 If you’re travelling from central Stockholm to central Gothenburg, the fastest overland option is the train.
-Non-stop services can complete the entire journey in less than three hours.
+Non-stop services can complete the entire journey in just three hours.
 Quick, eh?

-Our advice is to be flexible and book as early as possible – there’s more advice on bagging a good price here.
-It’s worth checking the ACP Rail website, which lists departure times in English and allows you to book online.
-On the Stockholm to Gothenburg route, Interrail and Eurail passes are only valid on SJ trains.
+So, our advice is to be flexible and book as early as possible – there’s more advice on bagging a good price here.

 Note that on high-speed trains between Stockholm and Gothenburg, you will need a seat reservation.
-These are not always included in the ticket price, but if you book through ACP Rail a seat reservation will be added automatically.
+These are not always included in the ticket price, but if you book through Omio a seat reservation will be added automatically.

 Journey time: 3–5 hours